BAFurtado/MLsimulatesABMtowardsPolicy_outdated/README.md

-# Machine Learning simulates Agent-based Model2
+# Machine Learning simulates Agent-based Model towards Policy-Making

 This is a development of an initial attempt, available here: https://arxiv.org/abs/1712.04429v2 based on a new, more complete version of PolicySpace2.